Kuuuube/quiddler_solver/readme.md

 - `--skip_solving`: Uses an existing `quiddler_games` file to generate scores from.
 Useful if you stop solving midway through and want to calculate scores for a partial set of games.

-- `--skip_sorting`: Reads back, scores, and outputs scored games buffered line by line.
+- `--skip_sorting`: Reads back scores and outputs scored games buffered line by line.
 Useful for avoiding memory spikes from reading all games into memory.

 - `--no_moving`: Prevents uncovering hidden cards when empty spaces are present.
 Disallowing moving can drastically cut down on the number of possible games and speed up calculation.